barelyhuman/preact-island-plugins/README.md

 const preactIslands = require('@barelyhuman/preact-island-plugins/esbuild')
 ```

-Both bundlers use the same Options type
+Both bundlers use the same Options type, please read through the API options
+below to configure the behaviour of the island generation

 ```ts
 export interface Options {